douglascraigschmidt/LiveLessons/Loom/README.md

         concurrency when applied to download, transform, and store many images from a remote web server.

+. ex5 - This example demonstrates how to create a custom
+        StructuredTaskScope that's used to capture the result of the first subtask to complete successfully (i.e., identify a prime number without returning a null).

-. ex5 - This example shows how to reduce and/or multiply BigFraction
+. ex6 - This example shows how to reduce and/or multiply BigFraction
         objects via the Java completable futures framework.
 It also shows how to customize the Java completable futures framework to use arbitrary Executor objects, including the new